AI - Harmony

 Arrival: Fifteen minutes before class, students arrive, change into their uniforms, bow and walk onto the mat.
 This is an important time for informal play, socializing and individual preparation for tests.

 Warm-Up: Students bow in with the instructors, transitioning to more formal training.
-The instructor guides students in group stretches, breathing exercises, rolling and falling practice, striking drills, and basic stance maneuvers.
+The instructor guides students in a brief focusing meditation, followed by running, striking drills, group stretches, breathing exercises, rolling and falling practice and basic stance maneuvers.

 Training (Keiko): Students observe aikido techniques demonstrated by the instructor, pair off and practice with one another.
 One plays the role of attacker (uke) and the other (nage) responds with an aikido technique.
 Then, they switch.